evolvingstuff/vdw2/content/posts/is-the-iranian-revolution-to-blame-for-the-increasing-incidence-of-multiple-sclerosis-in-iran.md

 ## Comment by VitaminDWiki

-1. Missed <a href="/posts/many-reasons" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1586">many reasons</a> for vitamin D deficiency, such as
+1. Missed [many reasons](/tags/many-reasons.html) for vitamin D deficiency, such as

 > air conditioning, less cholesterol in diet, more drugs which consume of block vitamin D